Global Fund For Women Inc

 • Building relationships with their regional advisors

-• Connecting with existing grantee organizations in your region
+• Connecting with existing grantee organisations in your region

 • Participating in gender justice movement networks